jima80525/jima_codes_blog/in_progress/git_python.md

 ## Committing Changes

 When you 'commit' changes, you are telling Git to make a snapshot of this state in the repo.
 Do that now by using the `git commit` command.
-The `-m` option tells Git to use the following commit message.
-If you don't use it, Git will bring up an editor for you to create the commit message.
+The `-m` option tells Git to use the commit message which follows.
+If you don't use `-m`, Git will bring up an editor for you to create the commit message.
 In general you want your commit messages to reflect what has changed in the commit.

 ```console
 ~/tmp/example $ git commit -m "creating hello.py"